matthewcotton/matthewcotton/README.md

 <!--
 **matthewcotton/matthewcotton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Ideas:
+Where I'm from
+Current job
+Future plans and what I'm learning
+What languages I code in
+What I have on github
+Pictures of locations I've lived in
+Links to Linkedin and twitter

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...